-4.6.5 Submission and Deliverables - Documentation and Timelines

-All documentation, raw water level data, processed data if not used WALI including hourly height, high/low data, monthly means data, and computed datums, OPUS published data sheet and bench mark photos (as listed in Section 4.6.), and other reports (as listed above in Section 4.6.4) as required, shall be forwarded within 30 business days of the removal of the water level stations.
-Appropriate documentation shall also be submitted within 30 days of station installation as well as within 30 days of any intermediate site visits, including the request for interim final tide deliverables.
-Final zoning schemes with methodological documentation shall be submitted within 45 days of the removal of the stations/gauges.
+4.4.3 Submission and Deliverables - Documentation and Timelines above in Section 4.4) as required, shall be forwarded within 30 business days of the removal of the water level stations.
+Appropriate documentation shall also be submitted within 30 days of station installation as well as within 30 days of any intermediate site visits.
 For long-term surveys with additional water level data acquisition is required for more than one year, contractors and field units may submit interim station packages (including leveling and water level data) to CO-OPS at 3-month intervals.
-Explanations of any delays in submissions of final zoning schemes beyond the 45 days shall accompany any submissions that are submitted beyond the 45-day requirement.
-All contractors and NOAA field units shall copy the OCS COR or project manager, as appropriate, on all final water level station and zoning packages submitted to CO-OPS.
+All contractors and NOAA field units shall copy the OCS COR or project manager, as appropriate, on all final water level station packages submitted to CO-OPS.